 Another advantage of knowing the predominant gender of your audience is the quality of referral traffic.

 I mean, if you sell makeup, and you publish a guest post somewhere to get links and referral traffic, and then you see that traffic flowing through that link is mostly men, then you know you should not guest post there again.

 Because, unless these men are clowns looking to buy makeup, they won’t be purchasing anything from you any time soon

-Instead, they will quickly leave, and then you’ve wasted your time, your money, and you potentially hurt you SEO because these folks are pogo-sticking and bouncing way too fast, and are thus sending the wrong kind of signals to Google.
+Instead, they will quickly leave, and then you’ve wasted your time, your money, and you potentially hurt your SEO because these folks are pogo-sticking and bouncing way too fast and are thus sending the wrong kind of signals to Google.